Real-time planning

 Minimizing disruption due to real-time planning

-It’s not always possible (or even preferable) to pin every existing shift when real-time planning is necessary, however, you can minimize the disruption real-time planning causes with a global configuration rule.
+It’s not always possible (or even preferable) to pin every existing shift when real-time planning is necessary.
+However, you can minimize the disruption real-time planning causes by adding disruption configurations to employee contracts.

 {